-Our board of directors has adopted a related person transaction policy setting forth the policies and procedures for the identification, review and approval or ratification of related person transactions.
-This policy covers, with certain exceptions set forth in Item 404 of Regulation S-K under the Securities Act, any transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships, in which we and a related person, as defined by the Securities Act, were or will be participants and the amount involved exceeds \$120,000, including purchases of goods or services by or from the related person or entities in which the related person has a material interest, indebtedness and guarantees of indebtedness.
-In reviewing and approving any such transactions, our general counsel will consider all relevant facts and circumstances as appropriate, such as the related person's relationship to the Company and interest in the transaction, the proposed aggregate value of the transaction, or in the case of indebtedness, the amount of principal that would be involved, the availability of other sources of comparable products or services, and whether the transaction is on terms comparable to those that could be obtained in an arm's length transaction.
-If our general counsel, or if applicable, the Company's Chief Financial Officer or Chief Executive Officer determines that the proposed transaction is a material related person transaction, such officer may submit the transaction to the Audit Committee for approval, who will consider, in addition to the factors set forth above, the impact on a director's independence in the event the related person is a director, an immediate family member of a director or an entity in which the director is a partner, stockholder or officer, and any other matter the Audit Committee considers relevant.
-The Audit Committee will approve only those related person transaction that are in, or not inconsistent with, the best interests of the Company and its stockholders.
+Our board of directors has adopted a related person transaction policy setting forth the policies and procedures for the identification, review, and approval or ratification of related person transactions.
+This policy covers, with certain exceptions set forth in Item 404 of Regulation S-K under the Securities Act, any transaction, arrangement, or relationship, or any series of similar transactions, arrangements, or relationships, in which we and a related person, as defined by the Securities Act, were or will be participants and the amount involved exceeds \$120,000, including purchases of goods or services by or from the related person or entities in which the related person has a material interest, indebtedness, or guarantees of indebtedness.
+In reviewing and approving any such transactions, our General Counsel and Chief Compliance Officer will consider all relevant facts and circumstances as appropriate, such as the related person's relationship to the Company and interest in the transaction, the proposed aggregate value of the transaction, or in the case of indebtedness, the amount of principal that would be involved, the availability of other sources of comparable products or services, and whether the transaction is on terms comparable to those that could be obtained in an arm's length transaction.
+If our General Counsel and Chief Compliance Officer, or if applicable, the Company's Chief Financial Officer or Chief Executive Officer, determines that the proposed transaction is a material related person transaction, such officer may submit the transaction to the Audit Committee for review; and the Audit Committee will consider, in addition to the factors set forth above, the impact on a director's independence in the event the related person is a director, an immediate family member of a director, or an entity in which the director is a partner, stockholder, or officer, and any other matter the Audit Committee considers relevant.
+The Audit Committee will approve only those related person transactions that are